 ENCROACHMENT PERMIT APPLICATION (GENERAL)

-- All applicants are required to submit a CERTIFICATE OF INSURANCE prior to an issuance of an encroachment permit.
+- All applicants are required to read the ENCROACHMENT PERMIT PROCEDURES and submit a CERTIFICATE OF INSURANCE prior to an issuance of an encroachment permit.

 - Any construction activity that disturbs land, from small projects such as curb and gutter replacement and pouring a driveway, to large projects such as excavation for building construction, is subject to the City’s STORMWATER CONSTRUCTION POLLUTION PREVENTION PERMIT for construction activity.

 - Additional requirements are required for any utility company proposing to install new utility infrastructure in the public right-of-way.
 See ENCROACHMENT PERMIT APPLICATION GUIDELINES RELATED TO INSTALLATION OF NEW UTILITY INFRASTRUCTURE.

 Typical examples of the type of work requiring an encroachment permit includes, but is not limited to:

 - Sidewalk, driveway approach, curb and gutter repair or replacement